artemkv/artemkv.github.io/cryptocurrencies.md

 - This transaction is created by the miner of the block and usually is a reward to himself, it generates new coins and takes fees from all other transactions in the block
 - There is a consensus rule that caps the amount of this transaction
 - The mining fees get lower and lower all the time, and in around 100 years all the blocks will be mined (there is, by design, a limit of 21 million blocks)
 - The transaction fee is implicit.
-The rule for the transaction is output amount <= input amount.
+The rule for the transaction is output amount ≤ input amount.
 If the output is less than input, the rest is a fee, and it goes to whoever produced the block
 - So essentially the person who creates a transaction is the one who decides which fee to pay.
 But it is up to the nodes to accept this transaction or not
 - So if fee is too low or zero, your transaction might not be accepted
 - The fee is not proportional to the amount of money that you are moving
 - It used to be time that fee was zero, but there was also a period in time that fees were crazily high
 - In the end, it is up to miners to accept your fee or not, and they are trying to select the transactions with the highest fees
-- However, selecting the transactions with highest fees is not easy, as you must respect the dependencies and put them in order: the parent transactions must come before the children, and the parent transactions might have lower fees.
+- However, selecting the transactions with the highest fees is not easy, as you must respect the dependencies and put them in order: the parent transactions must come before the children, and the parent transactions might have lower fees.
 So you might benefit from including low fee transaction to be able to chain high fee transaction on top of it
 - Some transactions may get stuck for weeks (or months) before they are finally confirmed, if no miners want to include them in a block
 - It is really tricky to determine a "good" fee to include in the transaction: you may include loo low and have to wait or may include too high without need
 - If your transaction gets stuck, you might want to try to create a new transaction with high fee on top of previous one.
-But this behavior promotes many transactions, which will aggravate the problem in general (less transactions, less time to wait)
+But this behavior promotes many transactions, which will aggravate the problem in general (fewer transactions, less time to wait)
 - If you have millions of transactions, and everyone free to include any transactions in the block, how do people coordinate what they mine for?
 They don't.
 The one who finds the block always wins.
 Since every block has to be appended to the top of the chain, every time the new block gets appended, it makes all other blocks in the process of mining invalid, as you need to use the new value for the prev hash
 - It does happen that miners try to build the next block without validating the previous one, and it happened that 6-7 new blocks were added to the chain before the miners realized it was invalid.
 Those blocks get re-orged by the majority
 - It is very important to give miners right incentives.
 Without block reward and only fees, miners may start fighting for the same and already mined block.
 If the miner is lucky and gets 2 blocks very quickly, the will re-org the last block and get the fees to themselves.
 In that setup, the more powerful miners will always overpower smaller ones, and eventually monopolize the network